Nalipp/Stat-su/README.md

   /-- current

-  refactor the timeConverter function to be accessable to both components
+  add timeConverter function to totalTime refactor the timeConverter function to be accessable to both components

   /-- current

-  listen for escape keypress to close timmer popup

-  simplyfy the form validation

-  hamburger drop down
-  - unarchive screen

   add to TimeSlipItem
   - created
   - updated

-  check responsive screen (add tablet queries?)
-  - actually check the site on different device sizes
-  - remove rounded corners from input fields
-  - remove auto caplitailization on mobile devices
+  listen for escape keypress to close timmer popup

   add icons
   - link
   - trash
+  - play

+  ui
+  - simplyfy the form validation
+  - Put * behind Description and make red
+  - change Technology to Topic
+  - change Url to Link
+  - move Url below Description
+  - remove auto caplitailization on mobile devices

+  - review css animations
+  - check responsive screen (add tablet queries?)
+  - actually check the site on different device sizes
+  - remove rounded corners from input fields
+  - fix formating on TimeDisplay so the time width is always the same (less jolty)
+  - reset to 00:00 more gradually (blinks?, could also blink the total time)
+  - remove some space above main heading

+  - change to statsu.io
+  - change heroku url

+  refactor css (add multiple classes to single component)
+  check entire codebase for possible refactors or better implementation

   create a footer

-  refactor css (add multiple classes to single component)

   change language to topic in entire project

   drag and drop using React DnD

-  ui
-  - fix formating on TimeDisplay so the time width is always the same (less jolty)
-  - reset to 00:00 more gradually (blinks?, could also blink the total time)
+  hamburger drop down to user page
+  - user summary screen with unarchive option for each deleted timeSlip (white background)
+  - page should show all archived and unarchived timeSlips with concatenated discriptions with option to delete permentantly and add time
+  - link main title, total, createAt, lastUpdated to summary page
+  - seed more archived data

   fix travis

+  future plans

+  ---- phase 2 -----

+  user summary with d3

+  ---- phase 3 -----

+  authentication

+  ---- phase 4 -----

+  better data tracking

+  - record timestamp for each subbmission

+  ---- phase 5 -----

+  profesional deploy

+  accept payment

+  premium users

+  new notebook option
+  - summary of notebook
+  - summary of all notebooks

+  external links for user summary billable summary page that can be easily integrated with existing